ade1963/revisio_action/README.md

-# Revisio Action for Open WebUI functions
+# Revisio Action plugun for Open WebUI functions

 The LLM agent evaluates the previous response and only offers a new one if it is significantly superior; otherwise, it replies with "NO IMPROVEMENTS".